-Whenever an answer has just been calculated and is therefore in the display, you can perform another operation with this number by simply keying in the second number and then pressing the operation key: you need not press ENTER to separate the second number from the first.
-This is because when a number is keyed in after a function key (such as +, -, $\times$ , +, etc.) is pressed, the result of that prior calculation is stored inside the calculator-just as when the ENTER key is pressed.
-The only time you must press the ENTER key to separate two numbers is when you are keying them both in, one immediately following the other.
-The HP-12C is designed so that each time you press a function key, the calculator performs the operation then-not later-so that you see the results of all intermediate calculations, as well as the "bottom line."
+Whenever the answer has just been calculated and is therefore in the display, you can perform another operation with this number by simply keying in the second number and then pressing the operation key: you need not press ENTER to separate the second number from the first.
+This is because when a number is keyed in after a function key (such as \pm , -, \times , \div , etc.) is pressed, the result of that prior calculation is stored inside the calculator - just as when the ENTER key is pressed.
+The only time you must press the EMER key to separate two numbers is when you are keying them both in, one immediately following the other.

+The HP 12c is designed so that each time you press a function key in RPN mode, the calculator performs the operation then - not later - so that you see the results of all intermediate calculations, as well as the "bottom line."